The Historical Jesus: Key Features of His Life

 9. He was executed during Pontius Pilate’s governorship over Judea (26–36 C.E.)

 What we can conclude is that groups of people with no incentive or motivation to prove his existence, write about his life, his ministry, his death on the cross, and his followers.
 Almost all scholars of antiquity, confirm his existence, and theories of his non-existence have all been effectively refuted.

-But first we will see if his life fits the prophesies of the coming Messiah found in earlier Jewish Scripture, the Torah and the Books of the Prophets.
+But, first, we will see if his life fits the prophecies of the coming Messiah found in earlier Jewish Scripture, the Torah and the Books of the Prophets.

 Prophesies About the Messiah Fulfilled by Jesus

 The Jewish people had long waited for their promised Messiah, to free them from their bondage and establish His Kingdom on Earth.
 The prophets of the tradition gave hope to the people by prophesying that one day God would send them a deliverer, a Saviour, and a new King of The Jews.